DilshanWA/Inquoto/README.md

 - 📌 Live counts for:
   - Total Invoices & Quotations
-  - Completed, Pending, and Canceled status
+  - Completed, Pending, Approved, and Rejected status
 - 🔍 Quick search and filtering
 - 🆔 Every invoice/quotation is assigned a **unique ID**
 - 📄 View or download invoices/quotations as **PDF documents**